Early Identification Program

 Students are expected to take the MCAT by the fall of their senior year of college.
 In order to receive guaranteed admission to VTCSOM, students selected for early identification must perform well on the MCAT, fulfill all the medical school's prerequisites, and participate in the school's interview process--the Multiple Mini-Interview, also known as the MMI.

 Early Identification Program participants are expected to complete their undergraduate studies in four years and to matriculate to medical school immediately following college graduation.
-While successful participants are guaranteed admission to the Virginia Tech Carilion School of Medicine, they are under no obligation to attend.
+While successful participants receive special consideration for admission to the Virginia Tech Carilion School of Medicine, they are under no obligation to attend.

-To be eligible to apply to the Early Identification Program, Hampton University students must satisfy the following requirements:
+To be eligible to apply to the Early Identification Program, Hampton University or Virginia State University students must satisfy the following requirements:

 • U.S. citizenship or permanent residency